bmitchinson/blog.mitchinson.dev/README.md

 - Add rotating emojis to the title bar
 - Add home button
 - NextImage preview blurs for lazy loading image assets
-- Remove "re-render all pages every 1 second" in favor of site wide hourly rebuild
+- Remove "re-render all pages every 1 second" in favor of auto-rebuilding when notion posts change.

 ### Tooling Additions: